Climate and Average Weather Year Round in New Orleans Louisiana, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.7 months, from April 1 to June 22, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is May 19, with an average of 6.6 kWh.
+The brightest month of the year in New Orleans is May, with an average of 6.5 kWh.

-The darker period of the year lasts for 2.5 months, from November 16 to February 1, with an average daily incident shortwave energy per square meter below 3.7 kWh.
-The darkest day of the year is December 24, with an average of 3.0 kWh.
+The darker period of the year lasts for 2.5 months, from November 16 to February 2, with an average daily incident shortwave energy per square meter below 3.7 kWh.
+The darkest month of the year in New Orleans is December, with an average of 3.1 kWh.

 For the purposes of this report, the geographical coordinates of New Orleans are 29.955 deg latitude, -90.075 deg longitude, and 3 ft elevation.